a7med3laa/a7med3laa/README.md

-#  Hi there 👋 I'm Ahmed Alaa
+#  Hi there 👋 I'm Ahmed Alaa 🤓

+- Master of Science (M.Sc.) in IT 👨‍💻

-- 🌱 I'm pursuing my Ph.D. degree in machine learning and computer networks
+- Pursuing my Ph.D. in machine learning and computer networks 👨‍🎓

-- ⚡ Interested in web development, machine learning, and IoT
+- Interested in web development, machine learning, and IoT 🧑‍💻

+## Languages and Tools 💟:

+- HTML-CSS-Javascript
+- Express - Node.js framework
+- Django framework
+- Python
+- Java
+- C++
+- Matlab

 <!--
 **a7med3laa/a7med3laa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.